yiyah/ASM/learn_os/mbr/3_boot/readme.md

 2. loader: Mainly responsible for copying the kernel to memory, enter protect mode and handing control to kernel.

+* But why do not copying the kernel to memory in boot?

+    I think there are below reasons:

+    * As we know, kernel is very large, we can only use 1M address in real mode.

+    * Though kernel is small, but we had better let loader do enter protect mode, because this can separate kernel from hardware.

 ## FAT12

 Q: How can we read sector from disk?